nannullna/snapshot-al/README.md

-# SWAL: Stochastic Weight Active Learning
+# A Simple yet Powerful Deep Active Learning with Snapshots Ensembles

-Official Implementation of Stochastic Weight Active Learning
+Official Implementation of the paper "A Simple yet Powerful Deep Active Learning with Snapshots Ensembles"

 ---